chenfeizhang/Brette_gwdg/README.md

 ### Note: All the following steps are executed in the virtual environment.

-### 2. Determine the Axonal Voltages for Spike Time Dectection and Voltage Reset
+### 2. Determine the Axonal Voltages for Spike Time Dectection and Voltage Reset and Determine the Mean and the Std of Stimulus to Realize Target Firing Rate and CV of ISI Distribution.

 Brette's model is a simple multi-compartment model composed of a soma and an axon.
 Only sodium channels are located at point on the axon for spike generation (AP initiation site).
 The rest of the neuron model is passive.
 To finish a spike, the voltage values of the whole neuron model need to be reset by hand when the axonal voltage at the AP initiation site reaches some specific value.
 We call this value reset threshold.
 We choose the axonal voltage with the maximum voltage derivative for spike time dectection.
 We choose the axonal voltage 2ms after the spike detection voltage as the reset voltage.